aamit98/mini-dropbox/README.md

 - [ ] Docker Compose for easy deployment
 - [ ] CI/CD pipeline with GitHub Actions

-## 📝 Notes for Recruiters

-**Why this project stands out:**

-- ✅ **Security-focused**: Demonstrates awareness of security vulnerabilities and how to fix them
-- ✅ **Production-ready**: Not just a demo - implemented proper logging, validation, error handling
-- ✅ **Well-documented**: Clear README, security documentation, and code comments
-- ✅ **Modern stack**: Current technologies (Java 17, Spring Boot 3, React 18)
-- ✅ **Full ownership**: Designed, implemented, and secured the entire application

 See [`SECURITY_IMPROVEMENTS.md`](./SECURITY_IMPROVEMENTS.md) for a detailed breakdown of the security audit and improvements.